 Change permissions on

-composer so youu can run it without
+composer so you can run it without

-laravel leverages another PHP framework, Symfony, quite intensively so it worth while installing symfony on your development machine too.
+Laravel leverages another PHP framework, Symfony, quite intensively so it worthwhile installing Symfony on your development machine too.

 Afer installing and creating the test projects lets run it to check we have everything working as expected.

 Lets quickly run the project to test all is working.
-Change into the directory
+Change into the directory and execute

-We can now open our browser and navigate to
+We can now open our browser and navigate to:

 We should see the test page which confirms all is up and running